toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-EQC-API/03-simulator-tool.md

 #### Erroneous scenarios

-**Retrieve pending bookings with invalid password** Username and any password other than the provided values.
+**21 Retrieve pending bookings with invalid password** Username and any password other than the provided values.
 The BR simulator will return error code 1001: invalid username/password.

-**Retrieve pending bookings with invalid hotel ID** Username/password and any hotel ID other than "111", "211" or ‘311’.
+**22 Retrieve pending bookings with invalid hotel ID** Username/password and any hotel ID other than "111", "211" or "311".
 The BR simulator will return error code 3202: invalid hotel ID.